deosrc/movies-technical-test/README.md

 - No CI/CD to automatically run unit tests
 - Missing unit tests for problem details
 - The search mechanism used is rather primitive as it does not handle scenarios such as special characters, mis-types and partial matches.
 This could be expanded in future to use a different mechanism such as full-text search.
-- Genres are currently stored as a comma separated list.
-This would be better as a separate table.
 - Database operations should ideally use `ToListAsync`, but this causes issues for unit testing.
-A solution should be found to allow ToListAsync to be used in the application whilst also allowing for unit testing.
+A solution should be found to allow `ToListAsync` to be used in the application whilst also allowing for unit testing.
 - API documentation produced by swagger is basic and should be expanded with descriptions and examples.
 - Database scripts do not contain error handling.